CampusPulse/access-directory/README.md

    - database host: `localhost`
    - DB user and password: whatever you set in `compose.env` for postgres
    - DB name: should match the db user by default

+## Running in prod

+The app will assume you are using a proxy or some other tool to ensure the application is accessible via HTTPS (https urls are provided as callback and logout urls to auth0)